kaisenlinux/manpages-dev/packages/ethtool.md

                   Changes the number of multi-purpose channels.

        -m --dump-module-eeprom --module-info
               Retrieves and if possible decodes the EEPROM from plugin modules, e.g SFP+, QSFP.
-If the driver and module support it, the optical diagnostic information is also read and de‐ coded.
+If the driver and module support it, the optical diagnostic information is also read  and decoded.

        --show-priv-flags
               Queries the specified network device for its private flags.
 The names and meanings of private flags (if any) are defined by each network device driver.